synapse-wireless/sn173-demo-gui-server/README.md

 Open a web browser, and point to the E20’s URL:  http://[E20_IP_Addr]

 The web page will display a picture SN173 board.
 You can click the buttons in the web page to enable the LEDs 1-4 or you can click the buttons on the SN173.
 The two interfaces remain in sync because the SN173 sends a message on each button press (physical or virtual) that the gateway hears and updates the status of the LEDs.
 The SN173 also sends a message every 10 seconds to notify the gateway of the LED status.

+## Why Tornado?
+For more information on why Tornado is used as SNAPconnect's scheduler, please take a look at the [TORNADO.md](TORNADO.md) file in this repo.